-Whistleblower policy 🏼 🖞
+Whistleblower policy

-based on the nature of the issue raised and the skill-set needed Our Whistleblower policy plays an important role in detecting to review such a matter.
-If appropriate, delfort may also engage corrupt, illegal or other undesirable conduct.
-We take all reports a third party to assist with the investigation process.
-Any third under this policy seriously.
-The policy describes the protection party involved will be subject to strict confidentiality obligations. available to a person reporting a compliance concern, which If employees identify a violation, they can report it to their matters they are able to report, how the person can report consupervisor, the legal department, or anonymously via the Whiscerns without fear of retaliation, and how delfort will support tleblower hotline. and protect the person reporting the incident.
-Compliance con-Policy to secure compliance cerns may be reported either by email or through an anonymous form on the delfort Intranet. with anti-trust & competition laws 🏻 腾
+Our Whistleblower policy plays an important role in detecting corrupt, illegal or other undesirable conduct.
+We take all reports under this policy seriously.
+The policy describes the protection available to a person reporting a compliance concern, which matters they are able to report, how the person can report concerns without fear of retaliation, and how delfort will support and protect the person reporting the incident.
+Compliance concerns may be reported either by email or through an anonymous form on the delfort Intranet.